retromcorg/RetroMC-AutoDelete/README.md

     "TOKEN": "", <- Discord Bot Token goes here "APP_ID": "", <- Discord Application ID goes here
-    "autoDeleteChannel": "", <- The channel you want to delete messages in goes here (in our case #login) "loginMessage": "" <- The ID of a user you don't want messages deleted from goes here (in our case the Atlas Utils pinned message)
+    "autoDeleteChannel": "", <- The channel you want to delete messages in goes here (in our case #login) "loginMessage": "" <- The ID of the messages you don't want deleted (in our case the Atlas Utils pinned message) }
-  }
   ```